10up/gutenberg-best-practices/training/Block-Based-Themes/index.md

 ## Content Import

 Once your site is set up, import the sample movie and person content.
 Open the **Site Shell** from the LocalWP dashboard for your site and run the following.
-The default import
+The default import will add 30 movies and a approximately 90 persons.
+Alternatively, you can choose to import only your favorite films and their stars using the id found in the URL of an IMDB entry (e.g. - `tt0094721`).

 ```bash
 # Recommended default, imports 30 movies and 3 members of their cast.